Tokyo Gov. Yuriko Koike: Media-savvy operator with stomach for a fight | The Japan Times

 During Abe’s first short stint as a prime minister a decade ago, Koike was tapped as his special adviser on national defense before being appointed the first woman defense minister in 2007.

-But she had only lukewarm support inside the LDP and her bid to become party chief faltered.
+But she had lukewarm support in the LDP and her bid to become party chief faltered.

 In 2016, she defied LDP leaders and won a landslide victory against the party’s candidate in the Tokyo gubernatorial election, portraying the long-governing party as being controlled by secretive, wasteful bosses.